Skip to main content

 The Southern District of Texas covers cities like Houston, Corpus Christi, and Laredo.
 It serves over 10.4 million people.

-There are currently two vacancies on the Southern District of Texas.
+There are currently four vacancies on the Southern District of Texas.
 No nominees have been named to fill these vacancies yet.

 Image